alanzoppa/common_core/README.md

 ## Implementation

-Sort of the most naive [sieve](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) ever.
+Sort of a naive sieve.
 Since we're just doing integer math, leaving it that way because simplicity > performance until it matters.

 ## Assumptions